ChrisCurl/Dont-Repeat-Yourself/README.md

 <b> DRY-Don't-Repeat-Yourself</b>

 DRY is a software development principle which emphasizes brevity and concicesness when writing code.
-This application will show the most repeated words in several famous books, and will allow the user to enter their own text and see repeated words.
+This application will show the most repeated words in several famous books.